TriAzz/ChessConquest/README.md

 - **MainForm**: The primary UI component that displays the menu options
 - **ChessGameForm**: Handles the chess board display and gameplay
 - **OverworldMapForm**: Manages the campaign map and faction interactions
+- **FactionSelectionForm**: Lets you choose your faction before starting a campaign
 - **Game**: The core game logic, handling moves, turns, and game state
 - **Board**: Manages the chess board state and piece positions
 - **Piece classes**: Define the behavior of each chess piece type